Which Paris Museum is Best to Visit?

 Overview of Top Paris Museums

-Below you’ll find a quick overview of each Parisian museum along with their current hours.
-In parentheses, I’ve noted how long you may want to spend in each.
-For more information on a particular museum, simply click on the name & it will take you to their website.Â
+Below you’ll find a quick overview of each Paris museum.
+In parentheses, I’ve noted how long you may want to spend at each museum.
+For more information, simply click on the museum name & it will take you to their website.

 The Louvre’s unique pyramidal-glass exterior is nearly as famous by now as anything in its interior…

-- The Louvre (4-5 Hours) = Quite Possibly, the Most Famous Museum in the World.
-There is the Louvre: & then there is everything else.
-The most famous painting here is of course Da Vinci’s “Mona Lisa,” which is oddly small in real life, & always surrounded by a gaggle of tourists ~ but it’s still worth it to see in person!
-The “Winged Victory” statue is also extremely popular, as is that of “Venus de Milo.”
-This is one of the largest museums in the world, so if you’re easily overwhelmed ~ you’ll need to hone in on what you really want to see (i.e. the Denon Wing, where much of the most famous artwork lies).
-They say that to see everything in the Louvre would take more than a WEEK!
-So pace yourself…
+- The Louvre (4-5 Hours) = The Most Famous Museum in the World.
+There’s the Louvre: & then there’s everything else.
+The most famous painting here is of course, Da Vinci’s “Mona Lisa” ~ which is oddly small in real life, & always surrounded by a LOT of tourists.
+But it’s still worth it to see in person!
+The “Winged Victory” statue is also very popular, as is the “Venus de Milo.”
+This is one of the largest museums in the world, so if you’re easily overwhelmed ~ fiure out what you really want to see (i.e. the Denon Wing, where the most famous artwork is).

 Louvre Hours: Wednesday-Sunday, & Monday, 9AM-6PM.
 CLOSED on Tuesdays.

-- Musee D’Orsay (2-3 Hours) = Home to Great Works by Van Gogh & Monet ~ Set in a Former Rail Station.
+- Musee D’Orsay (2-3 Hours) = Home to Great Works by Van Gogh & Monet ~ Set in a Former Train Station.
 I LOVE the Musee D’Orsay.
 It’s my favorite Paris museum: I find it much more accessible & intimate than the Louvre.
-And it has so many bonuses: the gorgeous upstairs cafe with views of Paris through giant clocks; more recognizable & relatable art than most of what’s in the Louvre; & it’s so close to the Musee de L’Orangerie, so you can visit both in the same afternoon.
-Plus, they’re open late on Thursdays: come make an evening of it.Â
+And it has so many bonuses: the gorgeous upstairs cafe with views of Paris through giant clocks; more recognizable art; & it’s so close to the Musee de L’Orangerie ~ you can visit both in the same afternoon.

 Musee D’Orsay Hours: 9:30AM-6PM Tuesday, Wednesday, Friday-Sunday; 9:30AM-9:45PM THURSDAYS.
 CLOSED on Mondays.

-- Musee de L’Orangerie (1-2 Hours) = Known for Monet’s Famous “Waterlilies.”
-Set in the Tuilerie Gardens, close to the Louvre & the Musee D’Orsay, is Musee de L’Orangerie.
+- Musee de L’Orangerie (1 Hour) = Known for Monet’s Famous “Waterlilies.“ Set in the Tuilerie Gardens, close to the Louvre & Musee D’Orsay, is Musee de L’Orangerie.
 Their lower levels house Monet’s giant Impressionist masterpieces: his collection of “Waterlilies.”
 There are other things of interest here: but frankly, I can’t remember anything besides “Waterlilies.”
-This will be your quickest museum tour in Paris!

 L’Orangerie Hours: 9AM-6PM Weds-Monday; CLOSED on Tuesdays.

-Versailles Hours: Tuesday-Sunday, 9AM-6:30PM; CLOSED on Mondays. Â
+Versailles Hours: Tuesday-Sunday, 9AM-6:30PM; CLOSED on Mondays.

 - Paris Museum of Modern Art (2-3 Hours) = Featuring Art of the 20th & 21st-Centuries.
-Perhaps, history just isn’t your jam.
-For those more interested in contemporary art by masters such as Matisse, Suisse, & Dufy: the Museum of Modern Art will be more to your liking.
-And it’s set in a beautiful location along the Seine, in the 16th Arrondisement. Â
+Perhaps, history just isn’t your thing.
+For those more interested in contemporary art by masters such as Matisse, Suisse, & Dufy: the Museum of Modern Art is where to go.
+And it’s set in a beautiful location along the Seine, in the 16th Arrondisement.

-Museum of Modern Art Hours: Tuesday-Sunday 10AM-6PM; CLOSED on Mondays. Â
+Museum of Modern Art Hours: Tuesday-Sunday 10AM-6PM; CLOSED on Mondays.

 Photos of the Louvre in Paris